VrchStudio/comfyui-web-viewer/docs/key_control_nodes.md

    - The current boolean value is displayed within the node's UI.
    - Use the `BOOL` output to connect the boolean value to other nodes in your workflow.

 **Note:** Ensure that the ComfyUI window/tab is focused when using the shortcut key.
 Prevent browser-specific shortcuts from interfering with the node's functionality.
+When `new_generation_after_pressing` is enabled, the queue will automatically trigger after value changes.

 ---